latest shopping finds…

 A couple more ideas via Soph’s blog:

-Brazil nuts (Sophie recommended these to me when I had fussy skin from stress and now I’m addicted).
+Brazil nuts.
 Carrots/Celery and hummus.
 Walnuts.
 Sunflower seeds.
 Blueberries.
 GG Crackers with homemade guac, almond butter, or tuna.
 Hard-Boiled Egg.
 Persian cucumbers with mustard.
 Olives.
 Avocado with Italian dressing and ‘everything but the bagel’ seasoning.

 For dinner, Matt and I rotate a handful of our favorites and mix in new recipes, too.
 Our veggie bowl with quinoa and roasted veggies is a go-to always.
 We top it with avocado, coconut amino sauce, and ‘everything but the bagel’ seasoning.
 We also love trying new salad recipes from cookbooks.
 We have been making our own salad dressings, which is great to ensure all the ingredients in the salad are clean and good for you.
 We also like to make salmon or halibut once a week.
 Weekends we have cheat days –– Fridays are usually reserved for our favorite pizza spot, and we’ll likely indulge in one more dish over the weekend, too while out, but around those meals, we stick to healthy options.